rstudio/rstudio/src/cpp/tests/automation/README.md

 BRAT = "Built-in RStudio Automated Tests"

-## Overview

-The `testthat` folder contains RStudio integration tests written in R.
+The `testthat` folder contains RStudio integration tests written in R. This document describes how to run these tests both on an RStudio Developer machine (i.e. against RStudio you have built from source) and on any system using an official build of RStudio.

+## Running on an RStudio Developer Machine

 These tests can be executed in a development environment against either `rserver-dev` (not supported on Windows), or against the Electron Desktop application on all supported platforms.

 The following examples assume you have already successfully built RStudio.

-## Running the Tests in an RStudio Development Environment

 ### Server (rserver-dev)